Deutsche Bank crash diet focuses on costs, assets

 "Not everybody needs their own COO, not everybody needs their own infrastructure.
 The process of building up businesses so quickly empowered people to do different things.
 The processes will now be more top down."

-The bank has scrutinised all business areas to see if they add value for clients, meet profit criteria, and whether they eat up capital.
-Proprietary trading no longer met the criteria and would not be relaunched, Deutsche said.

-To reduce expenses, the bank will radically pare down the number of vendors and seek instead to build more strategic relationships with a select few, Ritchotte said.
+Deutsche Bank will radically pare down the number of vendors it uses and seek instead to build fewer strategic relationships, Ritchotte said.

 Deutsche Bank will cut the 11 layers of management down to 8.
 Managers currently have an average of 5 people reporting to them, this will be raised to at least 8, the bank said.